Jubaer-Shondhi/Seeding-QDArchive/README.md

 - **Database**: `data/archive.db` - Contains all project metadata in SQLite format
 - **CSV Exports**: `data/*.csv` - All 5 tables exported for easy viewing
 - **Downloaded Files**: `data/files/` - Contains subfolders for each repository:
-  - `data/files/Dryad/` - Downloaded files from Dryad (with also empty files, reason is given in archive.db file)
+  - `data/files/Dryad/` - Downloaded files from Dryad (with also empty files/folders, reason is given in archive.db file)
-  - `data/files/FSD/` - Downloaded files from FSD (with also empty files, reason is given in archive.db file)
+  - `data/files/FSD/` - Downloaded files from FSD (with also empty files/folders, reason is given in archive.db file)

 **Note**: The `data/` folder is excluded from Git due to size (>6 GB).
 See [Submission Contents](#submission-contents) for access to the complete data.